PolyGram: Reorganization, 1980–1999

 Before 1978, PolyGram was losing money.
 When US operations were running at full capacity, PolyGram expanded aggressively, and would press large quantities of records without knowing the demand.
 In late 1979, PolyGram was caught off guard by the sudden end of the popularity of disco music, leaving it with an underutilized distribution network, profligate labels, and over optimistic product orders.
 PolyGram's Casablanca label was known for management spending on lavish industry parties and luxury cars.
 After 1980, PolyGram's losses had spiraled upwards of US$220 million.

 Another contributing factor to PolyGram's financial woes was the massive failure of the big budget musical Sgt.
 Pepper's Lonely Heart's Club Band (1978).
-The film starred the Bee Gees and Peter Frampton at the height of their popularity, and featured The Beatles covers by them as well as Aerosmith, Billy Preston, and Earth, Wind & Fire.
+The film starred the Bee Gees and Peter Frampton at the height of their popularity, and featured the Beatles covers by them as well as Aerosmith, Billy Preston, and Earth, Wind & Fire.
 The film was highly anticipated to surpass the box office success of both the Saturday Night Fever and Grease, mostly due to its popular music stars.
 The soundtrack LP, based on only advance orders, was released triple platinum.
-However, the movie was released to poor reviews and died at the box office.
+The movie was released to poor reviews and died at the box office.
 Despite its triple platinum start, the soundtrack LP's sales bombed after the film's release.
 In turn, record dealers flooded PolyGram with returned LPs.
 The resulting losses nearly wiped out the profits the company had made on both the Saturday Night Fever and Grease soundtracks.
 The company took further loses when the disco craze ended in 1979 and record sales for both the Bee Gees and Casablanca's Village People plummeted.
 PolyGram also experienced losses with the defection of Casablanca's Donna Summer to newly formed Geffen Records as well as the dropping of Andy Gibb, whose personal problems with cocaine and alcohol began to affect his recording career, from RSO.
 Summer and the Bee Gees also had legal disputes with their labels which further complicated matters.
 Summer ended her contract with PolyGram in 1980, and was awarded the rights to her songwriting catalog by the courts; she owed them one more album, and finished out her contract by recording her album She Works Hard For The Money (from which the title track was a huge hit in 1983).